Chart Color Schemes

 Glenmore Park - Regentville's residents are extremely healthy with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

 Analysis of health metrics shows strong performance throughout Glenmore Park-Regentville.
-Prevalence of common health conditions among the general population is low but higher than the national average among older, at-risk cohorts.
+Prevalence of common health conditions is low among the general population but higher than the national average among older, at-risk cohorts.

 Frequently Asked Questions - Health